zoinn/Portfolio-Website/README.md

 # Portfolio-Website
-This is my Front and Back end for my portfolio website - www.zainsiu.com (Hosted on Render.com as its free)
+This is my FE (React JS) and BE (Django) for my portfolio website - www.zainsiu.com (Hosted on Render.com as its free)

 WIP